tpierrain/hexagonalThis/Readme.md

     public void RequestFirstVersesForAPoem(string line)
     {
-        // Map the request passed by the infra side (here Console app arguments) int numberOfLine = int.Parse(line);
+        // Adapt the request passed by the infra side (here Console app arguments)
+        // to a busines-logic-ready format (here a simple int) int numberOfLine = int.Parse(line);

-        // Call the business logic
-        var verses = this.poet.GiveMeLinesOfPoetry(numberOfLine);
+        // Call the appropriated business logic (port/verb) var verses = this.poet.GiveMeLinesOfPoetry(numberOfLine);

+        // Adapt the answer from the business logic to something that
-        // Get back with the answer onto the Infra side (Console) this.publicationStrategy.WriteLine(verses);
+        // can be consumed back from the Infra side (here Console output) this.publicationStrategy.WriteLine(verses);
     }